API-Skeletons/zf-doctrine-graphql/README.md

 This library resolves relationships in Doctrine to provide full GraphQL querying of specified resources.
 Data is collected via hydrators thereby allowing full control over each field using hydrator filters and strategies.
 Multiple object managers are supported.
+This library enables queries only.
+Producing mutations is left up to the developer.

 Installation